 - How do we choose the thresholds?
 There’s no clear reason for £4, £8 or any number.
 In practice, the lower threshold is often easy to hit, leading to perceptions of unfairness – why should executives get a bonus for average performance, when ordinary workers don’t?
-Moreover, the thresholds are sometimes lowered if there’s a bad external shock (in BP’s case, an oil price decline) – but not increased upon good luck – again leading to a one-way bet.
+Moreover, the thresholds are sometimes lowered if there’s a bad external shock (such as Deepwater Horizon) – but not increased upon good luck – again leading to a one-way bet.

 What’s the solution?
 Cut LTIPs and other bonuses, and move towards paying the CEO in cash and shares (with a long holding period).
 This satisfies three principles:

 - Simplicity.
 It’s simple.
 You don’t need to choose particular measures, weightings, or thresholds, and so the CEO doesn’t divert attention to gaming the system.
 It’s simpler than the alternative of giving executives cash and making them buy shares (even though it reaches the same outcome) as CEOs can game when they buy the shares (e.g. by releasing bad news to depress the stock price just before buying)

 - Transparency.
 While it’s very difficult to value an LTIP, the value of stock is unambiguous.
 We know how much the CEO gets paid, and under what circumstances – according to the long-term stock price.